-The Non-Compete Agreement Is Critical Business Sales
+The Non-Compete Agreement Is Critical to Business Sales

 A non-compete agreement in the context of business sales governs the extent (in length and geographic breadth) to which the seller of the business may ‘compete’ with the buyer’s business after the closing.
-In general terms, Florida statute and courts enforce non-competes so long as they are ‘reasonable’ and serve to protect a legitimate business interest of the party seeking to enforce the non-compete agreement.
+In general terms, Florida courts enforce non-competes so long as they are ‘reasonable’ and serve to protect a legitimate business interest of the party seeking to enforce the non-compete agreement.
 Within this context of enforceability, buyers and sellers of businesses frequently negotiate the non-compete as buyers wish to protect themselves from unwanted competition and sellers will want freedom to conduct business in the future.

-- Open another competing location.
+- Opening another competing location.

-- Re-hire the business’ employees.
+- Re-hiring the business’ employees.

 Seller’s Role in the Business A Critical Factor